starlin1803/Laos_System/README.md

-# LAOS: Structured Documentation for Ophthalmology Day Surgery (Config-Driven)
+# LAOS: Structured Documentation for Ophthalmology Day Surgery

 This repository provides a configurable end-to-end pipeline that converts clinical speech/text notes into structured JSON documents for:
 - Admission (admission)